 - 1. You must log onto the computer using an account that has administrative privileges. - 2.
 Uninstall any previous BitFlow SDK releases before installing this release. - 3.
 You should install the SDK first, before installing any BitFlow boards in your computer.
 The installation process will be simpler if the Windows Hardware Wizard finds a new board after the drivers have been installed. - 5.
-If you are upgrading from a previous release, please be sure to read the "changes.txt" file to see what is new and what has changed in this release. - 6.
-This SDK is compatible with 32-bit versions Windows 2000, XP, Server 2003, Vista and the 64-bit versions of XP and Server 2003.
+If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 5.20\Docs\changes.txt" file to see what is new and what has changed in this release. - 6.
+This SDK is compatible with 32-bit versions of Windows XP, Server 2003, Server 2008, Vista and the 64-bit versions of Windows XP, Server 2003, Server 2008 and Vista.